Efficient Error-tolerant Search on Knowledge Graphs: Other Related Work

+For generic graphs, RAQ~\cite{Vachery:2019:RAQ} allows matches that ignore edge labels and compare instead node attributes.
+In particular, RAQ targets nodes associated with continuous values to measure similarity and disregards edge labels, yet it does not explicitly address the case of matching different structures.
+Though, this type of information and similarity can also be used in our approach in the computation of edit-distance costs.

-The problem of subgraph isomorphism is NP-complete and this is a special case of graph edit distance with the edit distance threshold set at zero.
-Most existing methods adopt a filter-and-verification framework.
-Wang et. al.\cite{wang2012efficiently} propose an efficient index for sparse data graphs.
-They decompose graphs to small grams (organized by $\kappa$-Adjacent Tree patterns) and uses these $\kappa$-AT patterns to estimate a lower bound of their edit distance for candidate filtering.
-Zeng et. al. \cite{zeng2009comparing} propose another method to compute the edit distance by transforming a graph to a multi-set of star structures.
-Zheng et. al.\cite{zeng2009comparing} proposed a path-based index for candidates filtering.
-However, all these algorithms are targeting data graphs that are small ($<$ $10$K nodes), sparse and are not suitable for discovering information from RDF data graphs such as freebase.
+\para{Approximate queries on graphs.} To allow for approximate query matching is useful in multiple domains.
+In graph databases, this will allow, for instance, the retrieval of molecules with similar compositions (e.g., similar DNA sequences) or 3D objects with similar structures.
+A number of works have tackled this problem~\cite{tian2008tale,mongiovi2010sigma,wang2012efficiently,zeng2009comparing,CSIGED}.
+Among those, Wang et al.~\cite{wang2012efficiently} propose an efficient index for sparse data graphs.
+They decompose graphs to small grams (organized by $\kappa$-Adjacent Tree patterns) and use these tree patterns to estimate a lower bound of their edit distance for candidate filtering.
+Zeng et al.~\cite{zeng2009comparing} propose a method to compute the edit distance by transforming a graph to a multi-set of star structures and using a path-based index for candidates filtering.
+TALE~\cite{tian2008tale} introduces a neighborhood based index (NH-Index) that matches important vertices of a query graph first before extending the match progressively.
+SIGMA~\cite{mongiovi2010sigma} is a set-cover based inexact subgraph matching technique.
+CSI GED~\cite{CSIGED} focuses on speeding up computation for very large query graphs. \emph{All the aforementioned approaches work only with graph databases where the number of possible answers is at most the number of graphs in the database}, and their efficient indexes and pre-computations help reduce drastically the search space.

-Approximate graph matching or similarity based search in large graphs has been studied in the past under various settings.
-TALE\cite{tian2008tale} introduces a neighbourhood based index (NH-Index) where it matches important vertices of a query graph first before extending the match progressively.
-SAPPER\cite{zhang2010sapper} takes advantage of pre-generated random spanning trees and a carefully designed graph enumeration order to find approximate subgraph matches.
-Mongiovi et. al.\cite{mongiovi2010sigma} introduced a set-cover based inexact subgraph matching technique, called SIGMA.
-Most of these algorithms are designed to find part (e.g. Top-k) of approximate matches and may use their own similarity measures.

-Our approach is related to works in which the query node's neighbourhood information is used to prune graph candidate nodes that are not related to those in the query\cite{khan2011neighborhood}.
-Our experiments confirm that combining both indexes performs better than either index alone.
-Our work is also related to exemplar queries in the way that we both find relevant answers with similarity measure based on edge label.
-Exemplar queries can only find relevant answers that are edge-isomorphic to the query, while our algorithms in this paper can find relevant subgraphs that are edge-preserving isomophic to the query after some edit operations.